Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 On divorce, this ceases to be the case and any wills benefitting a former spouse cease to do so.
 The importance of preparing a will, particularly if contemplating a separation or divorce, cannot be overstated.
 For more information on making a will click here.

 Assets passing to a spouse on death typically pass without inheritance tax becoming payable.
 Capital Gains Tax can also be avoided where assets are transferred between spouses during their lifetimes.
-The same is not true once a couple have divorced as the parties are no longer legally married and are not classed as a spouse.
+The same is not true once a couple has divorced as the parties are no longer legally married and are not classed as a spouse.
 Financial and tax advice should always be sought before important decisions, that may have financial consequences, are taken.

 There are also complex issues where one party may have a medical condition impacting their ability to make decisions.
 We have a separate insight dealing with capacity issues on divorce.